n3cr0nk1tt3n/ECE205/README.md

 ## 🧠 Developer Notes

 > “Break it here so you don’t break it later.”
-This branch is designed for safe creative chaos—don’t be afraid to test, break, and iterate.
+This branch is designed for safe creative chaos.

 ---